LPCIC/elpi/ELPI.md

   main :- foo 1, foo "3". % typechecks
   ```
 - `o` is written `prop`, since `o` is already used to mean output in `mode` (and `i` to mean input).
-  Anyway `o` is accepted in type declarations and is traslated on the fly to `prop`.
+  Anyway `o` is accepted in type declarations and is translated on the fly to `prop`.
+- constants with no associated type generate a warning
+  - unless the name of the constant is `main` or ends in `.aux`

 ## Subterm naming